idraakk/ARDUINO-LED-LINEAR-PATTERNS/README.md

 ## Overview:

-This repository contains Arduino sketches that generate captivating linear LED patterns.
+This repository contains Arduino sketches that generate linear LED patterns.
 Whether you're working on a DIY project or creating a visual centerpiece, these patterns will add a vibrant touch.

 ## Getting Started: